SpongePowered/SpongeDocs/source/plugin/data/customdata.rst

 =============

 For data that requires more code to be used whenever the getter, setter, deleter are used will require the use of a ``DataProvider``.
-With a ``dataProvider`` a plugin is able to manipulate how its data should be received, set and deleted automaticly.
+With a ``dataProvider`` a plugin is able to manipulate how its data should be received, set, and deleted automatically.

 In the following example, we will be getting the UUID from the last attacker but if there is no last attacker, then return the player's UUID instead.